agrace339/OCHC_OCR_Program/README.md

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=JSON_PATH
 ```
 <br>To set it on Windows, you must edit environment variables from Control Panel.
-Click on 'New...' under 'User variables for USER' and set the Variable name to GOOGLE_APPLICATION_CREDENTIALS and the Variable value to the JSON_PATH which is the path to the credential file.
+<br>Click on 'New...' under 'User variables for USER'
+<br>Set the Variable name to GOOGLE_APPLICATION_CREDENTIALS
+<br>Set the Variable value to the JSON_PATH which is the path to the credential file.